MaarkNassef/MaarkNassef/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science at Ain Shams University.
+- 🎓 &nbsp; Studied Computer Science at Ain Shams University.
 <!--
 - 🌱 &nbsp; Learning about Data Science.
 -->